 You can take a current account out with a bank, a building society or an alternative provider.
 Just be aware that if you have a poor credit rating or have been made bankrupt in the past, you may find it difficult to get a traditional current account.
 A basic bank account could be more suitable in this situation, as these accept people with lower credit ratings.
 The only downside with these types of accounts is that you can incur high charges if you go overdrawn.

 Alternatively, you could opt for a budgeting account or jam-jar account as they’re sometimes known.
 An account like this helps you to budget your finances, which could come in handy when claiming benefits like Universal Credit.
 The account will be able to help you cover your rent by setting up a payment to your landlord every month, so you won’t ever forget to pay the bills.

 The thinkmoney Managed Current Account is one such alternative you could consider.
 The account is a good alternative to a basic bank account as it makes managing your money that little bit simpler.
 It works by separating the money that you need for your regular commitments from your everyday spends – and this means that you’ll never accidentally spend any money that you need for your essentials bills.

 We don’t run any credit checks on applicants – unlike traditional bank accounts – so you don’t have to worry about being rejected based on your credit history either.
 There are a whole host of features that come with the account including our Money Managers, SMS and Online Account Management Service and our new thinkmoney app.

-The thinkmoney Personal Account comes with a monthly management fee of £17.50 (£24.50 for the joint account) and we won’t charge you for any missed or late payments.
+The thinkmoney Managed Current Account comes with a monthly management fee of £17.50 (£24.50 for the joint account) and we won’t charge you for any missed or late payments.
 You can find out more about the account, here.